datopian/playbook/induction/README.md

 *Note these steps need always be done in the order list.
 E.g. sometimes getting a formal contract completed may take some time and you can still set up their email and start induction*.

-1. Ensure they have a contract set up (and signed) - usually ops will take care of this
+1. **Contract**: Ensure they have a contract set up (and signed) - usually ops will take care of this
-2. Create their email account e.g. first.last@domain.com on Google Apps and share the login details via email (part of email creation wizard in google apps)
+2. **GSuite Account and Email**: Create their email account e.g. first.last@domain.com on Google Apps and share the login details via email (part of email creation wizard in google apps)
-4. Send them induction email to their new org email cc'ing their personal email (if you have it)
+3. **Induction email**: Send them induction email to their new org email cc'ing their personal email (if you have it)
+4. **Create accounts**: on systems where they can't create themselves
+   * Xero
+   * Slack

+Wait for them to get setup on Systems then ...

+1. **Add them to teams**:
+    * Trello: add to Org team
+    * Gitter: add to relevant channels
+    * Slack: add to relevant channels
+    * Github: add as a member of the org, add to relevant teams
+    * Gitlab: add as a member of the org, add to relevant teams
+    * GSuite / Drive: add them to relevant team drives and google groups

 ### Welcome Email